 Our grads join a community of health specialists dedicated to professional development and continuous learning.

 Our students become members of Sonography Canada, a leading organization for our industry.
 Their annual conference provides networking and skill building opportunities that can help with career advancement.

 The British Columbia Ultrasonographers' Society (BCUS) offers seminars to help diagnostic sonographers keep their skills current and stay connected with the latest news and trends in the industry.

 Sonography is a demanding profession with a number of physical requirements, including:

-The program is very pleased to announce that, beginning with the September 2018 cohort, we will be now offering three options to students.
-Most students will complete a combined general and cardiac program similar to the existing program.
-Others can choose a cardiac-only or general-only option.
+Since the September 2018 intake, we have offered three options to students.
+Most students complete a combined general and cardiac (Dual-option) program.
+Others choose a cardiac-only or general-only option.
 Students will select their option at the time of program application.
 Please see the Program Admission FAQs and the Program Entry page for more information.Top

 All students will commence their final clinical experiences in January of their second year.
 The total clinical time will vary:

 There are several reasons:

 Students who have successfully graduated from either the Cardiac or the General Sonography option may return to complete the other option within 3 years of graduating.
 Interested graduates should apply for what is called 'Direct Entry' to the Dual option.
 A special registration form can be found on the Advanced Placement page of the Dual-option program website.
 Direct Entry seats are limited.
 BCIT will accept those deemed to have the best opportunity for success.
 Acceptance is not guaranteed, and is dependent on available seats and clinical placements.
 Students who are offered Direct Entry to the Dual option will need to wait until the next offering of Level 3 courses, and will join in with the current cohort of students.
 Upon successful completion of all courses, the student will return the original diploma from the single option in exchange for a diploma from the Dual option.Top